Hispanic Heritage Month: History, cultural significance, and how to celebrate

 If you’re feeling empowered to dive even deeper, the National Museum of the American Latino, offers bilingual resources like interactive activities.

-The Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and U.S. Holocaust Memorial Museum (whew, that’s a lot) jointly pay tribute to the generations of Latine and Hispanic Americans who have positively influenced and enriched our nation and society.
+Each year, the Library of Congress partners with the National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and U.S. Holocaust Memorial Museum (whew, that’s a lot) to jointly pay tribute to the generations of Latine and Hispanic Americans who have positively influenced and enriched our nation and society.

 They’ve made documents, exhibits, films, blog posts, and more available to the public — including a calendar of free online events.